UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 # Updates

-In September 2024, UA HPC systems will begin transitioning from the now unsupported CentOS 7 operating system to Rocky Linux 9.
+The Puma cluster is currently being updated from the outdated Centos 7 operating system to Rocky linux 9.
+This will involve updating both the operating system and much of the installed software.

-A testing period is beginning, allowing experienced users to volunteer to test the new system.
-Initially the test system will contain several dozen nodes, allowing for significant computation.
-Compute hour allocations on the test system will be independent of allocations on the existing Puma system.
+* A small number of nodes were previously made available in a testing environment.
+* **At the October 30th maintanance, an initial subset of compute nodes will be available for full production runs.**
+* During November and December 2024 more nodes will be updated.

+See the below for information on using the new system.

 This update will have a number of impacts, and we are taking steps to minimize disruptions to HPC users